harshghate9623-web/DSC212_Assignment_IMS23290.ipynb/README.md

         iteration += 1

     return partition_history, metric_history
-Executing the Algorithm & Final Results
+# Executing the Algorithm & Final Results
 This is the main execution cell where the entire analysis is performed.
 We now call the find_communities(G) function defined in the previous step.

-partitions, metrics = find_communities(G): This line executes the algorithm.
+# 1.partitions, metrics = find_communities(G): This line executes the algorithm.
 It will loop until all communities are finalized, saving the state of the graph's partitions and node metrics at every iteration.
-This single function call performs all the work required for the analysis. print(...)
+This single function call performs all the work required for the analysis.
+# 2.print(...)
 Statements: After the function completes, we print a summary of the results.
 We calculate the total number of splits by checking the length of the partitions history (subtracting 1 for the initial state).
 We then extract the final_partition (which is the last item in the partition_history).
 Finally, we loop through and print each individual community, sorted, to clearly show the final grouping of nodes that the algorithm has identified.